American Association of Individual Investors - Explained

 AAII Stock Investor Pro has 3,247 active paid subscribers.
 It is a database with high screening power Published by AAII and covers all the United States traded companies.
 It gives its subscribers screening power and insights for carrying out research.
 Through this, the subscribers are able to single out the best stocks that are tolerance to risks and meet their goals.
 Using monthly updates as well as weekly online downloads, AAII Stock Investor Pro prepares timely and in-depth data.
 The data keeps prepared so that they can act in a good time when it comes to beating the market averages.

 Stock Superstars Report has 5,673 active paid subscribers.
 It was created by the American Association of Individual Investors.
 It educates investors on how to establish a successful investment portfolio.
 It couples proven risk-reduction strategies and time-tested investment research.
 Subscribers also receive weekly information, as well as research.
 The two covers the SSR portfolio and its holdings, to ensure that the strategies make high returns and low risk a priority.

 In most cases, AAIIs screens do not put into consideration transaction fees when calculating their percentage returns.
 For this reason, screen representing frequent buying as well as selling will show a higher return than what an investor will practically receive.
 It is, therefore, important to put into consideration the screens number of holding when judging its performance.

-Reference for American Association of Individual Investors AAII
+Academic Research on the American Association of Individual Investors AAII